Click here for specific information regarding the 50 KM on Saturday.

 Advance registration is required.

-The starting point for the 50KM is in Knokke, at the train station (map).
+The starting point for the 50km walk is in Knokke, at the Margaretacentrum, Lippensplein 1a (near the station) (map)

 By public transport